UX/UI: integrating design into agile projects

 This includes understanding user behavior, conducting user research, building wireframes and prototypes, and iterating based on user feedback.

-Integrating UX/UI design into Agile projects requires close communication between designers, developers, and stakeholders.
-By implementing UX/UI design early in the development cycle, teams can align their understanding of user needs, define design goals, and form a shared vision.
-This collaboration contributes to a more consistent and user-centric approach to product development.
+Integrating UX/UI design into Agile projects calls for strong communication between designers, developers, and stakeholders.
+Getting UX/UI design involved early in the development process helps the team align on user needs, set clear design objectives, and establish a unified vision.
+This collaborative effort ensures a more cohesive and user-focused product outcome.

 User-Centered Design (UCD) is the core principle of responsive UX/UI design.
 UCD includes understanding user behavior, preferences, and pain points to inform design decisions.